Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 11. Plugins configured on a service.
 12. Plugins configured globally.

-## Precedence for Consumer Groups
+### Precedence for consumer groups

-When a consumer is a member of two Consumer Groups, each with a scoped plugin, Kong Gateway ensures deterministic behavior by executing only one of these plugins.
+When a consumer is a member of two consumer groups, each with a scoped plugin, {{site.base_gateway}} ensures deterministic behavior by executing only one of these plugins.
 However, the specific rules that govern this behavior are not defined and are subject to change in future releases.

 ## Terminology
 **Plugin**